Most Common Bikepacking Injuries

 How to avoid and treat them.

-Of course there are other possible injuries that can occur to one while bikepacking, but these are the most common bikepacking injuries one might sustain.
-Take a page from the Boyscouts and be prepared.
-You’ll be better off for it and you’re ride will be safer.
+Of course, other injuries can occur while bikepacking, but these are the most common bikepacking injuries riders face.
+Take a page from the Boy Scouts and be prepared—proper planning and awareness will help you avoid unnecessary pain and keep your ride safe.

 Save big and support The Project at the same time!
 Check out our Affiliate Deals page for exclusive offers on top brands.
 Every purchase fuels our mission to provide you with the best guides and resources for your adventures.
 Bookmark it now and shop smarter—deals update regularly!